-I have performed with the Juilliard Orchestra, the U.S. Coast Guard Band, and International Opera Theater.
+I am a performing musician who is passionate about helping students achieve their goals.
+I currently perform over fifty concerts a year with the Asylum Quartet, an award-winning ensemble acclaimed for virtuosity, creativity, and innovation.
+I have also performed with the Juilliard Orchestra, the U.S. Coast Guard Band, and International Opera Theater.
 As tenor saxophonist in the Ineo Quartet, I received honors in the J.C.
 Arriaga, Music Teachers National Association (MTNA), and North American Saxophone Alliance (NASA) chamber music competitions.
-I currently perform with the Asylum Quartet, playing repertoire spanning classical, jazz, klezmer, and indie/electronic music, including many of my own arrangements.
-I hold a Master's in Music from The Hartt School where I studied with Carrie Koffman, and a Bachelor of Music summa cum laude from Arizona State University (ASU), where I studied with Dr. Timothy McAllister.
-I have six years of private teaching experience, including in the USC Thornton Outreach program in Los Angeles, the
+I hold a Master's in Music from The Hartt School and a Bachelor of Music summa cum laude from Arizona State University (ASU).
+I have eight years of private teaching experience.
+Additionally, I completed a ten-week private teaching ...

 I'm a product of the piano school of Tobias Matthay at the Royal College of music in London.
 I studied with two of his proteges, Frank Mannheimer and Denise Lassimone, as well as Trinity College of Music, London.
 I can teach anyone from preschoolers who can't read music to advanced colleagues.